 The status of C. horridus was one of the first non-game issues addressed by the Pennsylvania Fish and Boat Commission in 1974.
 The snake has remained a constant topic of discussion, controversy, and regulatory action within the Agency.
 With the aid of the Pennsylvania Wild Resource Conservation Fund, the PFBC had initiated several projects in the past two decades that provided information useful for the conservation of C. horridus.
 These included studies of organized rattlesnake hunts, the effect of translocation on C. horridus, the genetic structure of selected C. horridus populations, and an assessment of the characteristics of C. horridus hibernacula.
+The State Wildlife Grant Program currently is funding ongoing research concerning the status of historic rattlesnake sites, locating new sites in gap areas by conventional on the ground research teams, and the use of radio tracking of individual snakes in gap areas.
+Another State Wildlife Grant funded project is focused on the genetic aspects of timber rattlesnakes in Pennsylvania.
+This project's goal is to identify the genetic differences and the potential isolation of metapopulations within the Commonwealth.
 The Pennsylvania Department of Conservation and Natural Resources (Bureau of Forestry) supported another study to examine the impact of commercial timbering operations on rattlesnake populations (Reinert 2008).
-Since 2004, Several State Wildlife grant projects have also funded numerous projects pertinent to Timber Rattlesnake management, including a genetic metapopulation assessment, and statewide status assessment from 2004-2016 (PFBC unpublished reports).
-Well over 2,000 Timber Rattlesnake critical habitats were identified in 51 of 67 counties in the Commonwealth (Urban and Chestney 2012, PFBC unpublished reports).
-A current State Wildlife Grant, among other habitat management projects, is focused on locating new sites in data gap areas by conventional on the ground research teams, and the use of radio tracking of individual snakes in data gap areas, as well as managing gestation habitats (daylighting) at prioritized sites.
-More recently, the PFBC has partnered with East Stroudsburg University researchers to develop a rapid assessment protocol for surveying monitoring sites and have initiated a collaborative study with the PA Game Commission looking at the effects of fire management on Timber Rattlesnakes occurring in various Pennsylvania State Gamelands.